microsoft/RTVS-docs/sqlserver.md

-A new feature in SQL Server 2016, [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx), lets you embed and run R code from your T-SQL stored procedures.
-R code can now execute on the SQL Server machine, operating on data returned from a SQL query, and generate a SQL result set that can be processed by further SQL or returned to the client.
-However, this feature requires combining SQL code and R code together inside of a single SQL statement, a process that is unwieldy and error-prone as you can see below:
+A new feature in SQL Server 2016, [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx), lets you embed and run R code from a T-SQL stored procedure.
+R code can now execute on the SQL Server machine, operate on data returned from a SQL query, and generate a SQL result set that can be processed by further SQL or returned to the client.
+However, this feature requires combining SQL code and R code together inside of a single SQL statement, a process that is unwieldy and error-prone, since it involves copying and pasting functional R code into your SQL code.

+We've added a number of features in RTVS to improve the inner loop of the experience of writing your R and SQL code.
+Collectively, they let you write, test and debug your SQL code and your R code _independently_.
+Here's a quick 6 minute video that shows you the SQL R Stored Procedure workflow in RTVS:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dFKIT2OitWQ" frameborder="0" allowfullscreen></iframe>

 RTVS has a number of features that make it easier to use this feature than just copying and pasting your R code into your T-SQL editor.
 To understand how